eigenfoo-archives/textcat/README.md

 an action of habit than as a well thought-out decision.
 In any case, stopwords usually have low tf-idf values, and would not contribute much to the cosine similarity metric in any case.

+For the second corpus, it was found that stripping proper nouns and cardinal numbers led to minor improvements in categorization accuracy.
+This makes sense, as whether an image is taken indoors or outdoors does not depend on _who_ is indoors or outdoors.
+Thus, any article with fewer than 100 words was assumed to come from the second corpus, and had its proper nouns (both singular and plural) and cardinal numbers stripped.
+This is admittedly a clunky implementation, as there are some articles in the other two corpora with 100 words or fewer, but this error seems to cause no grievous problems.